johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 origin browsing context flag", "shared worker", "the worker's Documents", "top-level traversable", and "WorkerGlobalScope" are defined in {{HTML}}.

-"Service Workers" are defined in the Service Workers specification
-{{SERVICE-WORKERS}}.

-The term "origin", the mechanism of deriving an origin from a URI, and the "the same" matching algorithm for origins are defined in {{RFC6454}}.

-"Safe" HTTP methods include `GET`, `HEAD`, `OPTIONS`, and `TRACE`, as defined in Section 9.2.1 of {{HTTPSEM}}.

-A domain's "public suffix" is the portion of a domain that is controlled by a public registry, such as "com", "co.uk", and "pvt.k12.wy.us".
-A domain's "registrable domain" is the domain's public suffix plus the label to its left.
-That is, for `https://www.site.example`, the public suffix is `example`, and the registrable domain is `site.example`.
-Whenever possible, user agents SHOULD use an up-to-date public suffix list, such as the one maintained by the Mozilla project at {{PSL}}.

 The term "request", as well as a request's "client", "current url", "method", "target browsing context", and "url list", are defined in {{FETCH}}.